armandorusso/armandorusso/README.md

 <!--Check out my github-->

-- 🔭 I’m currently working projects, mainly other games and refining Costume Curse.
+- 🔭 I’m currently working projects, mainly my bookmark website and other games on my free time.
-- 🌱 I’m currently learning and mastering my game development skills in Unity and C++.
+- 🌱 I’m currently learning and mastering my software development skills in JavaScript (React and NodeJS)
 - 📫 You can contact me on LinkedIn:
     - [LinkedIn](https://www.linkedin.com/in/armando-russo-/)